CapTen101/VLC-docs/gettingstarted/interface/windows_and_linux/menu_bar.rst

 Menu Bar
 ========

-The Menu Bar gives you power to control everything about the media you are currently playing.
+The **Menu Bar** gives you power to control everything about the media you are currently playing.

-The Screenshot below shows the menu bar of the VLC media player on a Windows Operating System.

 .. figure::  /static/images/interface/mainmenu_windows.png
    :align:   center

+   The Menu Bar

+This documentation will work you through all the different features of the menu bar of the VLC media player on a Windows Operating System.

 .. figure::  /static/images/interface/media_windows.jpg
    :align:   center